killermann/facilitator-cards/content/blog/why-are-these-so-expensive.md

 Finally, “What additional resources will facilitators need to ensure these make it into their bag for every training?
 How can we fundamentally support the ways people facilitate?”

 (This is our sweet spot.
 It's where we thrive.
 We know that some people don't even need an instruction manual, and for others an instruction manual barely scratches the surface.
-Above all, we know people need community.)
+Above all, we know people need and want community.)

 These questions reflect the _checking all the boxes_ post we wrote about a year ago here on the blog, ["The Questions We Asked Every Potential Manufacturer."](https://www.facilitator.cards/blog/questions-we-asked-manufacturers/ "The Questions We Asked Every Facilitator Cards Manufacturer") It was a long process, and required talking to dozens of companies that would (or would not) be part of our supply chain.

-And eventually we got to a place where we could say, "Yes!"
+And eventually, we got to a place where we could say, "Yes!"

 It would just take extra measures, extra intention on our part, and extra cost.

 After we had all those answers, we added up what it would cost to deliver on those promises, and that’s where the price came from.
 It wasn’t something we set upfront.
 It was something we discovered.

 Ultimately, we’d love for these to be less expensive.
 Honestly, we’d prefer to give them away for free.

 That’s why we have the DIY deck (get the [preview pack for free right now ](/preview-pack)to test that out), and won’t be restricting anyone’s usage of the materials we create.
 We’re gifting all of that to the commons — unconditionally — for anyone to use for whom the cost of the deck is a barrier.